LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 11:37 AM

 Got to finish day 2 of Clojure.
 I was busy yesterday so I wasn't able to complete it.
 I'll definitely try and see if I could catch up on day 3.

+### 1:38 PM

+Got to finish up Clojure.
+While doing some reading on the web, I found myself smiling at the fact that I could understand some Lisp now.
+It's not too foreign to me anymore and now I want to learn more about it.